Table of Contents

 Once an exclusion is added a list of items is displayed.
 To remove an exclusion, remove the check mark next to the item in the list.

-This option determines if widget content should be validated.
+This option determines if widget content should be monitored.
 Do to a limitation in the Custom HTML widget this setting should always be enabled.
-When enabled while using the deep scan option it may result in duplicate errors being displayed in the report log but will make it easier to locate errors when correcting issues.

 The plugin includes various options for correcting issues as they are displayed on your website.
 By default all content output by WordPress is filtered.
 Use these settings to control the content and issues that are corrected on your website.